myl7/xdptun/docs/tech.md

 }
 ```

 The default value (Or maybe the unexpected value wrongly/deliberately set by the NIC card driver?
-But the author says the check should be unnecessary if all NIC card driver correctly set the `frame_sz` field[^5]) is over 30000 and bigger than `PAGE_SIZE` which is 4096, causing the check failed and `bpf_xdp_adjust_tail` always return `-EINVAL` = `-22`.
+But the author says the check should be unnecessary if all NIC card driver correctly set the `frame_sz` field[^5]) is over 30000 and bigger than `PAGE_SIZE` which is 4096, causing the check failed and `bpf_xdp_adjust_tail` always returns `-EINVAL` = `-22`.
-To temporarily fix it, we comment the check, and after that everything is fine.
+To temporarily fix it, we comment the check and recompiled the kernel[^6], and after that everything is fine.

 [^5]: See [conversation of [PATCH RFC v2 29/33] xdp: allow bpf_xdp_adjust_tail() to grow packet size](https://www.spinics.net/lists/netdev/msg643967.html)
+[^6]: See [The Linux kernel of Raspberry Pi Documentation](https://www.raspberrypi.com/documentation/computers/linux_kernel.html) to get detailed steps to recompile the kernel

 ## Checksum Offload